sauerbraten/p1xbraten/README.md

 # p1xbraten

+This repository contains the source for my client mod, as well as the patches applied to the vanilla source to get there.
+To build, just run `make client` inside the src/ directory.

-This repository contains my patches for the next Sauerbraten release.
-To build my client, set the path to your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install`:
+To build my client using fresh vanilla sources, set the path to your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install`:

 ```
 export SAUER_DIR=~/sauerbraten-code